FNS02/Stats220/Index.md

-my motiviation to create this meme comes from
+### What was my motivation to create this meme?

+* The picture of the scared hamster is honestly hilarious
+* I've seen similar memes in the past and wanted to create my own take on one.
+* The happy hampster is holding peace sign !!!

 ```